0cjs/8bitdev/src/tmon/README.md

 Most commands accept optional parameters that are single characters followed by a hex digits item, written as `##` for eight-bit values and and `####` for 16-bit.
+Input terminates after the fourth digit, or with a space or newline.
+For eight-bit values, you may also type a single quote `'` followed by any ASCII character; input is completed immedaitely and the hex value of that character will be used.

 Most parameters have a remembered value that will be printed and then backspaced over; a new value can be typed over top of this or just a space may be entered to keep the current remembered value unchanged.

 Optional parameters common to several commands are as follows.
 (The remembered value is not shared between commands except where marked.)